Judith of Flanders: First marriage and coronation

 On the way back, in 856, he stayed at Charles' court again, and married Judith on 1 October 856 at the royal palace of Verberie-sur-Oise.
 This was an extraordinary event as Carolingian princesses rarely married and were usually sent to convents.
 It was practically unprecedented for them to marry foreigners.
-During the ceremony, which was celebrated by Hincmar, archbishop of Rheims, the bride put on a wedding ring and was presented with magnificent gifts.
-As a part of the ritual, Judith was crowned and anointed with myrrh. Æthelwulf honoured his bride by calling her queen after the ceremony.
+During the ceremony, Hincmar, archbishop of Rheims, placed a diadem on her head and Æthelwulf conferred the title of queen on her, a title which was not customary in Wessex.
 According to the customs of Wessex, the wife of a king could not be called queen or sit on the throne with her husband.
 However, all chroniclers pay attention to the fact that Charles the Bald insisted on the coronation of his daughter, probably wishing to secure her position in her new home:

-When the Bishop of Rheims, Hincmar, blessed the marriage and placed the crown on her head, he declared her queen, which neither he nor his people had in the past in the custom.

-Judith, daughter of King Charles, was recently married to Æthelwulf, King of England, accepting the title of queen and royal consecration.